yagikiyoshi/MS_summer_school2021/README.md

 This is an on-line material of my lectures in molecular science summer school 2021.
-The lecture is aimed at those who are interested in computational chemistry, and want to develop the skills to perform electronic structure calculations and molecular dynamics (MD) simulations.
+The lecture is aimed at those who are interested in computational chemistry, and want to develop the skills to perform electronic structure calculations, molecular dynamics (MD) simulations, hybrid quantum mechanics / molecular mechanics (QM/MM) calculations, and anharmonic vibrational calculations.

 - Electronic structure calculations using [Gaussian16](https://gaussian.com/)
   -  3.1.
 Basic: Water molecule